akashbhalla-svg/product-research-automation/product-research/interviews/2025-11-25-blockfrost-client2.md

 - REQ-003 – Provide strong SLAs and observability for slice freshness and correctness.

 ## Gemini-normalised summary
-- Persona: Mid-size Cardano SPO operator managing indexers and analytics tools.
+- Persona: Mid-size Cardano SPO (Kora) managing custom indexers and analytics tools.
 - Top 3 pains:
-  - APIs are optimized for "latest state," making longitudinal analysis and historical queries difficult to execute.
+  - Current APIs are optimized for "latest state," making longitudinal analysis and historical queries difficult.
-  - Maintaining internal full indexes and ad-hoc scripts to cache data slices is costly, brittle, and time-consuming.
+  - Maintaining internal infrastructure to re-index specific address sets or epochs is fragile and costly.
-  - Lack of reliable, domain-specific slices (e.g., delegation history) necessitates running heavy infrastructure just to debug issues.
+  - Lack of domain-specific slices (e.g., delegation histories) forces the team to run heavy full nodes unnecessarily.
 - JTBD:
-  - Query a reliable historical slice to investigate a delegator’s history without having to re-index data manually.
+  - Query reliable historical slices of data (e.g., delegator history) without maintaining full infrastructure.
-  - Access clean primitives for stake movement over time to power monitoring and alerting systems.
+  - Access clean primitives for tracking stake movement over time for monitoring and alerting.
 - Suggested requirements:
-  - REQ-001 – Define “delegation history” slice as a first-class primitive.
+  - REQ-001 – First-class "delegation history" slice primitive
-  - REQ-002 – Allow SPOs to subscribe to managed historical slices without running infra.
+  - REQ-002 – Managed historical slice subscriptions
-  - REQ-003 – Provide strong SLAs and observability for slice freshness and correctness.
+  - REQ-003 – SLAs for slice freshness and correctness
+- Other useful notes:
+  - The user explicitly stated a willingness to pay a premium for reliability and support rather than just raw throughput.

 SOURCE_ANALYSIS = {
   "used_pm_notes": 100,
   "used_transcript": 0,
-  "reasoning": "The transcript describes an internal technical discussion about 'Kfish', intents, and ZK proofs, which is completely unrelated to the user interview with 'Kora' regarding SPO historical data needs described in the PM notes."
+  "reasoning": "The transcript discusses 'Kfish/Cavefish,' intents, and ZK proofs, which is entirely unrelated to the 'Kora' SPO and historical data indexing context found in the PM notes; therefore, the transcript was treated as a mismatch and ignored."
 }
 ## Note - how to use this: